Texas Lottery

 The Texas Lottery is the government-operated lottery available throughout Texas.
-It is operated by the Texas Lottery Commission, headquartered in downtown Austin, Texas.
+It was operated by the Texas Lottery Commission, headquartered in downtown Austin, Texas.
+The lottery and its operator, International Game Technology (formerly GTECH Corporation), have been criticized and investigated by Texas lawmakers, and in media, during the course of its three decades of association, sparking government investigations.

 History

+Governor Ann Richards "instituted the Texas lottery to supplement school finances", according to the record of the U.S. Congress.
 House Bill 54 was introduced for a state lottery on July 11, 1991.
 The voters of Texas approved an amendment to the Texas Constitution November 5, 1991 authorizing lottery sales in Texas.

-The Texas Lottery Commission created an unusual contest for the Lottery logo: designs from a contracted advertising agency were pitted against designs from the general public.
+The Texas Lottery Commission created an unusual contest for the Lottery logo; designs from a contracted advertising agency were pitted against designs from the general public.
 One logo from each source was placed in head-to-head competition, and the winning logo, a cowboy hat thrown high in celebration (still in current use) was the public design.
-The winner was Susan Holten, from Carrollton.
+The winner was Suzan Holten, from Carrollton.

-The lottery's first game was the scratch game Lone Star Millions, with the first ticket sold to then Gov. Ann Richards at Polk's Feed Store in Oak Hill on May 29, 1992.
+The lottery's first game was the scratch game Lone Star Millions, with the first ticket sold to Texas Lottery's primary promoter, then Gov. Richards, at Polk's Feed Store in Oak Hill, on May 29, 1992.
 First-day sales of 23.2 million tickets sets a then-world record.
 First-week sales ending June 5 set another world record, with over 102 million tickets.

 Lotto Texas began sales on November 7, 1992, with the first drawing on November 14 and the first jackpot won by a resident of Schulenburg on November 28.

-The Texas Lottery Commission was formed via legislation in 1993 to take over management of the Lottery from the Texas Comptroller of Public Accounts; the legislation also gives the Commission oversight of charitable bingo games (moving that duty from the Texas Alcoholic Beverage Commission).
+The Texas Lottery Commission was formed via legislation in 1993 to take over management of the lottery from the Texas Comptroller of Public Accounts; the legislation also gives the commission oversight of charitable bingo games (moving that duty from the Texas Alcoholic Beverage Commission).

-By November 1993, Texas Lottery sales would exceed $1 billion, breaking a record set by the Florida Lottery in 1989.
+By November 1993, Texas Lottery sales exceeded US$1 billion, breaking a record set by the Florida Lottery in 1989.
+By 1998, Texas news media were prominently featuring negative reports on the state’s lottery contractor, IGT.

+Controversies ended the appointments of Texas Lottery's first three executive directors, among others who followed, including Lawrence Littwin, in 1997; Linda Cloud, in 2002; Reagan Greer, in 2005; and, more recently, Gary Greif, in 2024, and his successor, Ryan Mindell, the following year.
+Littwin's successor, Linda Cloud, resigned in 2002, admitting to lying to media regarding "her knowledge of accusations that a former lottery commissioner had harassed and bruised a female lottery employee during a lunch meeting" which she claimed was due to the instruction of Governor Rick Perry's chief of staff, Mike McKinney.